 Source Passive Candidates Using Social Media

-Passive candidates won’t be searching for the jobs on job boards.
-They may not be browsing through career page of different companies.
+Passive candidates won’t be searching for jobs on job boards.
+They may not be browsing through the career page of different companies.
 But they would be spending time on social media platforms like Facebook, LinkedIn, Twitter, etc. Hence, you need to work on catching their attention when they browse through social media pages.
 Using social media for recruiting is the new mantra.

-Focus on building relationships with social media audience.
+Focus on building relationships with social media audiences.
 Share about how your company’s culture drives growth for its employees.
 Share your company’s recent achievements.
-Write about success stories of your employees.
+Write about the success stories of your employees.
 This will help you grow your brand and reach both.
 This eventually will help you to build great talent pipelines.

 You could also find candidates on specialized platforms like GitHub, StackOverflow, Behance, etc.